hoanganh1999/coursework2021/journal.md

 I had a problem with my second tutorial which was my 2D Enemy AI Follow tutorial.
 The problem that i encountered was that the enemy wouldn't follow the player even when I tagged the player with the "Player" tag.
 The enemy didn't follow the player because in the script where it said target = "GameObject.FindGameObjectWithTag("Player").GetComponent<Transform>();" I wrote "player" instead of "Player".
 I fixed this by putting "Play" in the line "GameObject.FindGameObjectWithTag("Player").GetComponent<Transform>();"

 ## 14/11/20
+The problem that I encountered while making the script for my Shooting Enemy AI tutoiral was that i couldn't get the enemy to shoot projectile at the player, the enemy was creating projectiles but it didn't shoot at the player so what I did was making a new script for the projecttile and told it to target the player by "player = GameObject.FindGameObjectWithTag("Player").transform;"

+After this problem I had another porblem where the projectile doesn't dissapear when it collide with the player.
+I fixed this by saying that when whenever the projectile touches the a object with tag "PlayerW, it will destrory itself.

+void OntriggerEnter2D(Collider2D other) {

+    if (other.CompareTag("Player")){
+        DestroyProjectile();
+    }
+}